-- for the purpose of solar optimisation (orientated to maximise the northerly aspect), adjoining an access street or an unconstructed road that is not intended to be constructed as a road; and - Α. is designed to form part of the building (not an appendage to the building); and - B. is screened for privacy.
-Screening must: - be of a high architectural standard 1. and design; - 2. not dominate the majority of the street frontage; - 3. not reduce or inhibit the activation of the street frontage by blocking or restricting overlooking from habitable room windows, front doors and pedestrian access points to each dwelling; and - be setback behind landscaping (streetscape enhancement landscaping, not simple solid screen landscaping).
+- ii. designed to form part of the building (not an appendage to the building); - iii. screening is provided for privacy that: - is of a high architectural standard and design; - B. does not dominate the majority of the street frontage; - does not reduce or inhibit the activation of the street frontage by blocking or restricting overlooking from habitable room windows, front doors and pedestrian access points to each dwelling; - D. is setback behind landscaping (streetscape enhancement landscaping, not simple solid screen landscaping).